Conference on World Affairs

 The Conference on World Affairs (CWA) is an annual conference, featuring panel discussions among experts in international affairs and other areas, founded by sociologist Howard Higman and hosted by the University of Colorado Boulder since 1948.
 Long-running events include Cinema Interruptus, an analysis of a movie with audience, founded and hosted for many years by Roger Ebert, and a jazz concert hosted by Dave and Don Grusin.
-All events free and open to the public.
+All events are free and open to the public.

 History

 The Conference was founded in 1948 by Howard Higman, a professor of sociology at the university.
 He ran the conference until he retired, shortly before his death in 1995.
 The Conference resumed in 1996 and was directed for 16 years by Professor James Palmer, currently by John Griffin.

 In mid-March 2020, with ever-increasing public health concerns about the COVID-19 pandemic, CWA announced the cancellation of the 72nd conference.
 It left open the possibility of rescheduling the conference if the situation improved sufficiently, which it did not.